jlcarr/LeetCode/README.md

 - **Memory**: 23.7 MB
 - **Solution**: Sort the array and run through it keeping track of number of unique values seen because that's the number of steps each value needs to take to reach the bottom.

+### Problem 1915
+- **Name**: Number of Wonderful Substrings
+- **Runtime**: 1034 ms
+- **Memory**: 17.53 MB
+- **Solution**: The idea here is even/odd counts can be represented by pairity, and so we can store the state of pairities of all the characters by a bitmask, and with only 10 characters this makes only 1024 states.
+When we arrive at a given cumulative state the number times we've seen it before gives us substrings with all even pairities between since it's unchanged.
+Now we can also be off by 1, so we just loop over each bit position.

 ### Problem 1921
 - **Name**: Eliminate Maximum Number of Monsters
 - **Runtime**: 744 ms